 It’s no surprise then that a company’s website — the hub of its digital brand — is usually the most urgent and acute pain point for B2B marketers.
 For companies going through a rebranding initiative, the website often serves as the first real application of the new verbal and visual platform.
 While this can provide an agile testing ground for the strength and flexibility of the brand, it can also unearth some important brand gaps.

-For example, one increasingly gray area for B2B marketers in this evolving landscape is where to draw the line between how a brand organizes its products, services and offerings (brand architecture) and how the website’s information is organized (information architecture).
+For example, in this evolving landscape one increasingly gray area for B2B marketers is the distinction between how a brand organizes its products, services and offerings (brand architecture) and how it organizes its website’s pages (information architecture).
 It’s easy to see where the confusion comes from.
 Since both are customer-facing, shouldn’t a website’s information architecture reflect the brand architecture, and vice versa?
 If the two systems have similar goals, why separate them?

 While brand and information architecture are related, they are not substitutes for each other.
 Here’s why.

-What is Brand Architecture?
+What is brand architecture?

 Brand architecture is the structure of brands and sub-brands within an organizational entity.
 It defines the hierarchy, relationships, and differentiation among brands in a portfolio.

-What is Information Architecture?
+What is information architecture?

 When it comes to a company’s website, brand architecture does not provide all of the information necessary for success.
 That’s because website design centers around the end-user, i.e., the target visitor and their goals on the site.
 Website design is all about maximizing the usability and findability of information.
 Enter information architecture, which focuses on organizing, structuring and labeling content on a website in an effective and sustainable way for the end-user.

 Often, a website offers many entry points for how end-users can get information, such as region, product, vertical, or customer type.
-For example, if you’re a prospect of a global company operating in Europe, you may want to look up information based on your location, because information for North America is not relevant.
+For example, if you’re a prospect of a global company operating in Europe, you may want to look up information based on your location, as information for North America is not relevant.
 You may want to go directly to the product you’re interested in.
 Or, you might want to learn about all of the products and services within your vertical market, say Energy or Financial Services.

 Brand and information architecture often overlap, sometimes very closely.
 This is especially true for companies with fewer brands, products or services.
-For example, in a Master Brand architecture strategy (where each product or service is named after and organized under the corporate brand), a company might be able to get away with the same website organization as its brand portfolio.
+For example, in a master brand architecture strategy (where each product or service is named after and organized under the corporate brand), a company might be able to get away with the same website organization as its brand portfolio.

 Even if a company’s offerings line up with how information might be organized on its website, it doesn’t mean that the company’s brand architecture is the same as its information architecture.
 On one hand, end-user needs may dictate that it is important for the website to offer several different ways to get to certain types of information.
 There are also operational considerations.
 For example, if the website is meant to be a lead generation platform for the company, that can have important implications for information architecture that doesn’t necessarily relate to or impact brand architecture.

-On the other end of the spectrum, the brand may have so many properties, such as in a House of Brands architecture, that it would be inordinately chaotic to try to include all of the products and their related pages on one master website.
+On the other end of the spectrum, the brand may have so many properties, such as in a house-of-brands architecture, that it would be inordinately chaotic to try to include all of the products and their related pages on one master website.

 Lastly, there may be website content that isn’t part of the brand architecture, such as whitepapers, events, careers, and investor information.
 While there are definitely branded offerings that could also be present on the corporate brand architecture, such as a branded corporate social responsibility program, there are many more content types that are web-only.

 Like brand architecture, information architecture is a communication tool.
 But one with a singular purpose: to serve visitors of a website.
 Yes, the website is an expression of the brand, but it has a very specific list of functions.
 And therein lies the fundamental difference: brand architecture is driven primarily by the goals and needs of a firm’s business and brand; information architecture is driven primarily by the goals and needs of the website’s end-users.